Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 The platform folder can contain customizations you want to add to the XM Cloud content management instance.
 It is not recommended to create customizations to the CM (Including pipelines, event handlers etc...).

-### NextJS application “sxastarter”
+### NextJS application “nextjs-starter”

-The sxastarter folder represents the head application built with NextJS. it contains its own .env file.
+The nextjs-starter folder represents the head application built with NextJS. it contains its own .env file.
 The src folder provides already implementation such as a out of the box components but also middleware functionalities such as redirects or personalization.

 > _Please note that the starter template currently uses the page router instead of the newer app router introduced with version 13.
 [This is on the roadmap]_